DukeLarsey/Linux-Administration-Project/README.md

 Here, we are going to build the company workspace by creating the main company directory and directories for the various departments in the company

 1. First, install the tree command
-The tree command in Linux is a utility that displays the directory structure in a tree-like, hierarchical format, making it easy to visualize the organization of files and subdirectories.
+The tree command in Linux is a utility that displays the directory structure in a tree-like, hierarchical format, making it easy to visualize the organization of files and subdirectories:
 ```bash
 sudo apt install tree
 ```

 <br>

-2. Identify the current directory structure of the system
+2. Identify the current directory structure of the system:
 ```bash
 tree
 ```

 <br>

-3. Identify the current directory
+3. Identify the current directory:
 ```bash
 pwd
 ```

 <br>

-4. View directory contents
+4. View directory contents:
 ```bash
 ls
 ```